Arithmetic representations of mapping class groups: Introduction and statement of the main result

-Theorem \ref{thm:main} then amounts to the assertion that the image of $\diff^+(S)^G$ in the product of unitary groups $\prod_{\chi\in X(\QQ G)} \U(H_1(S; \QQ)[\chi])$ is arithmetic.
+Theorem \ref{thm:main} then amounts to the assertion that the image of $\diff^+(S)^G$ in the product of unitary groups $\prod_{\chi\in X(\QQ G)} \U(\Hl_1(S; \QQ)[\chi])$ is arithmetic.
 We use this decomposition to prove the theorem, since we first prove arithmeticity for a single factor.
-This leads to a somewhat stronger result, for we show that in setting of (i) of our main theorem (so when $S\to S_G$ is trivial over a genus 1 subsurface) the image of $\diff^+(S)^G$ in $\U(H_1(S; \QQ)[\chi])$ is almost always arithmetic (see Remark \ref{rem:exceptions}). \\
+This leads to a somewhat stronger result, for we show that in setting of (i) of our main theorem (so when $S\to S_G$ is trivial over a genus 1 subsurface) the image of $\diff^+(S)^G$ in $\U(\Hl_1(S; \QQ)[\chi])$ is almost always arithmetic (see Remark \ref{rem:exceptions}). \\

+Here is a brief description of the structure of the paper.
+Of the four sections, only the last one is topological, but in order to put the constructions given there to work, we need a considerable amount of algebra and that explains the nature of the preceding sections.

+Section \ref{sect:special unitary} collects useful (and essentially known) algebraic proprieties of constructs that we encounter in the symplectic representation theory of a finite group over $\QQ$.
+So there is little or no claim of originality here, although it was (for us) a bit of an effort to extract this material from the literature.
+In Section \ref{sect:hyperbolic} we introduce and study what we might regard as the basic symplectic module associated to an irreducible $\QQ G$-module, where $G$ is a finite group.
+The main result is Proposition \ref{prop:arithm1} which states an arithmeticity property and also lists the (few) cases for which this arithmetic group has real rank $\le 1$.
+This prepares us for stating and proving the arithmeticity criterion Theorem \ref{thm:transvectiongeneration} in Section \ref{sect:ac}, which furnishes the main algebraic input for Section \ref{sect:liftable}.
+As mentioned, this last section is essentially topological: we there construct sufficiently many $G$-equivariant mapping classes to ensure that we can apply the said theorem to obtain our main Theorem \ref{thm:main}. \\

 At various stages of this work I benefited from correspondence with colleagues on this material.
 These include many enlightening exchanges with Marco Boggi, who in 2019 provided me with a number of helpful comments on earlier drafts of the present paper.
 Tyakal Venkataramana explained to me in 2018 some of the implications of \cite{venky} and \cite{raghunathan}.
 Justin Malestein helped me to better understand parts of \cite{GLLM}.
 I thank all of them.
-I am also grateful to an anonymous referee for extensive comments on the first version.
+I am also very grateful to a number of referees for their sometimes extensive comments on an earlier version.
 The paper greatly improved as a result.